 Treatment Technique (TT) - A required process intended to reduce the level of a contaminant in drinking water.
+Picocuries per liter (pCi/L) - A measure of the radioactivity in water.

 WHAT DOES THIS INFORMATION MEAN?

 As you can see by the table, our system had no sampling violations.
 We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State.
 We are required to present the following information on lead in drinking water.